maverick1995/monzo-crawler/README.md

 # Monzo Crawler
 Crawler for Monzo take home assignment.
-It crawls all URLs within a single domain and creates an HTML file with the result
+It crawls all URLs within a single domain and creates an HTML file with the result.
+The program is written in Java 8 and uses Maven

 # Create JAR file
 - Run `mvn clean compile assembly:single`